Zenchiyu/deep-learning-implementations/score-based-generative-modelling/README.md

 ```
 The additional input feature corresponds to the standard deviation $\sigma$ in $s_\theta(x, \sigma)$.

 Remark(s): We don't maximize the log-likelihood (e.g. in NVP), a surrogate such as the evidence lower bound (see VAE), or train models in an adversarial setting (e.g. GAN).
-Instead, the NCSN's training consists of estimating the score function of the data distribution and then using it to get samples at inference time (via the annealed Langevin dynamics, inspired by Simulated Annealing).
+Instead, the SMLD's training consists of estimating the score function of the data distribution and then using it to get samples at inference time (via the annealed Langevin dynamics, inspired by Simulated Annealing).

 "Key sentences":
 - Aggregating individual denoising score matching objectives